BrightBoost/bootcampSept2025/sprint4/weekplanning.md

 - To do: neueda survey + knowledge check at 4PM

 ## Thursday
-- First thing: Citi pulse survey
 - Morning: Hackathon time
 - Afternoon: Hackathon time
 - Instructor will check in the morning for the project must haves (doesn't have to be done yet)
 - End of day: CODE FREEZE!

 ## Friday
-- Knowledge check
+- First thing: Citi pulse survey
 - Deploy final project
 - Prepare presentation
 - Dry run with instructor